Hamilton College Chapel: Uses

 The chapel was originally designed as classrooms and offices, as well as the chapel proper.
 Spaces in the building have been used for many purposes.
 Until 1872 the college library was housed in increasing portions of the top floor the chapel.
 From 1830-1855 the chemistry lab was lodged in the cellar.
 Commencement exercises were held in the chapel from 1898-1946.
 Currently, as well as for religious services, the chapel is used for public lectures, concerts and assemblies.

 Alterations

 Many changes have been made to the building.
 In 1877 the three faced clock still in evidence today was donated by John Wanamaker, of Philadelphia.
 In 1893, the steeple was restored.
 The current bell was installed in 1902, and electrified in 1950.
 Electricity was installed in the building in 1907, and fire fighting equipment in 1916.
 In 1949, the interior was remodeled.
 More recently, in 1999 the third floor office and meeting space was renovated.
+A tracker organ was installed.